aaarghhh/ForwardGram_plus/README.md

 ## Telegram to Discord Message Bot, Forward Telegram Messages to Discord
-For other development or support, please contact me via discord  [@Aaarghhh](aaarghhh).
+For other development or support, please contact me via discord  `@Aaarghhh`.

 ## Description
 __Forwardgram Plus (on Steroids)__ is a free and open source, telegram to discord message bot.
-It was creating starting from the idea of [Forwardgram](https://github.com/kkapuria3/Telegram-To-Discord-Forward-Bot) and fully refactored.
+It was created starting from the idea of [Forwardgram](https://github.com/kkapuria3/Telegram-To-Discord-Forward-Bot).
 It enables one to forward messages from Multiple Telegram channels to one (or more) Telegram/Discord channels of your own.
 This python bot monitors multiple telegram channels.
 When a new message/entity is sent, it will parse the response and forward it to a discord channel using your own personalized bot.
 This steroid version support a native translation and presents a label indicating the source of the message.